sheshank1436/Mask-detection/README.md

 # Mask-detection
-This project helps us to classify who wore the mask and who didn't I used keras library
+The project helps us to classify whether a person in an image is wearing mask or not.

-At first it was overfitting so i used data augmentation
+The model is trained on the mask dataset with each grayscale image of the dimension, 64 X 64 pixels.